Last updated: March 19, 2020

 View Full Profile

-So what does this actually mean and do parents need to worry?
 We asked Dr. Richard Honaker for his medical advice on keeping young children safe during the coronavirus outbreak.

 What is the CoronaVirus?